 - Seats: 40

-- Wine: A wine list specialising in South-West France, has a few bottles around £20, and good selection by the glass.
+- Wine: A wine list specialising in South-West France, has a few bottles in the mid £20's, and good selection by the glass.

 - Children's portions: Yes, when possible

 - Nearest station: Barbican or Farringdon Underground & BR

 - Directions: See the map on this page.

 - Parking: NCP opposite restaurant

 - Closed: Sat L, All Sun, Bank Holidays, 24th Dec 3rd Jan